What Do GNNs Actually Learn? Towards Understanding their Representations: Proof of Theorem

 \subsection{GIN-$0$}

-The GIN-$0$ model updates node representations as follows:
+The GIN-$0$ model updates node representations as follows~\cite{xu2019how}:

 We make the following assumption. \begin{assumption} We assume that the biases of the fully-connected layers of all MLPs are equal to zero vectors. \end{assumption} Our results are also valid when given fully-connected layers of the form $\text{fc}(\mathbf{x}) = \mathbf{W} \mathbf{x} + \mathbf{b}$, the following holds $||\mathbf{b}|| \ll || \mathbf{W} \mathbf{x} ||$.
-This is a reasonable assumption which is common in real-world machine learning settings.
 Note that the activation function of the MLPs of the GIN-$0$ model is the ReLU function~\cite{xu2019how}.
 Without loss of generality, we assume that the MLPs consist of two fully-connected layers.
 Given the above, the update function of the GIN-$0$ model takes the following form:

 We next prove the following Lemma which will be useful in our analysis. \begin{lemma} Let $\text{MLP}$ denote the model defined in Equation~\eqref{eq:mlp} above.
 Let also $\mathcal{X} = \{ \mathbf{x}_1, \ldots, \mathbf{x}_M \}$ denote a set of vectors such that given any two vectors from the set, one is a scalar multiple of the other, \ie if $\mathbf{x}_i, \mathbf{x}_j \in \mathcal{X}$, then $\mathbf{x}_i = a \mathbf{x}_j$ where $a>0$.
 Then, the following holds: